November 12, 2018

 La Roche Students Inducted Into International Business Honor Society

 PITTSBURGH, Nov.
-12, 2018 – Fourteen La Roche College students became members of Delta Mu Delta, the international honor society in business, this month.
+12, 2018 – Fourteen La Roche University students became members of Delta Mu Delta, the international honor society in business, this month.

 Delta Mu Delta membership is the highest recognition a business student can earn.
 Only juniors and seniors with a grade point average of 3.5 or higher are eligible for the honor society.
 The organization promotes higher scholarship in training for business and recognizes scholastic attainment in business subjects.